Blog · Analysis · Last reviewed June 25, 2026

 A-Lab, the autonomous materials laboratory associated with Lawrence Berkeley National Laboratory and UC Berkeley researchers, shows the next step in the loop.

 The original Nature paper presented A-Lab as a system that combined robotics, ab initio databases, machine-learning analysis, synthesis heuristics learned from text-mined literature, and active learning.
 Its target domain was solid inorganic powder synthesis, a hard laboratory problem involving precursor choice, milling, heating, X-ray diffraction, and interpretation of messy products.
-The corrected paper reports that, over 17 days of operation, the platform synthesized 36 of 57 target materials, with four additional cases considered inconclusive from X-ray diffraction alone.
+After the 2026 correction, the paper reports that, over 17 days of operation, the platform synthesized 36 of 57 target materials.
+The correction separately says manual reanalysis confirmed 36 of 40 reported successes and excluded four target materials whose presence was inconclusive from X-ray diffraction alone.

 This is the real institutional novelty.
 The system does not merely recommend a candidate to a scientist.
 It helps choose recipes, performs physical procedures, analyzes results, and uses those results to decide what to try next.
 The lab becomes a cybernetic loop.
 The model does not just represent the experiment.
 It participates in the experiment's sequence.